 ViceVersa uses the timestamp that Windows assigns to every file.
 To identify file conflicts, i.e. files that have changed both in source and in target, and to keep track of file deletions, ViceVersa PRO uses a tracking database.

 Every time you run a project/profile, ViceVersa compares the files in source and in target to see if they have changed.
 ViceVersa powerful preview feature shows you exactly what is going to happen before any files are touched.
 Preview even gives you the possibility to copy/delete individual files and to reconcile file conflicts.
 ViceVersa PRO can also be scheduled using VVScheduler or run at Windows' start-up, shut-down or as soon file changes are detected using VVLauncher (included in the ViceVersa PRO download).
-See List of ViceVersa PRO and PLUS features
+See List of ViceVersa PRO features

 When ViceVersa overwrites an older file with a newer file, first it copies the new file to a temporary file in the destination folder.
 Only after the copy operation completes successfully, ViceVersa replaces the older file with the temporary file.
 So, in case of a connection failure only the temporary file is affected.
 Just run ViceVersa again when the connection is restored, the temporary file will be removed.

 During file synchronization a file conflict occurs when a file has changed in both locations (source and target) since the last sync, making it difficult to determine which version should be left unchanged and which version should be updated.
 For example, if you've changed a document on your desktop computer since the last synchronization and also made a different change to the same document on your laptop, a file conflict will occur.
 ViceVersa PRO (ViceVersa Plus does not track file conflicts) will mark file conflicts in the comparison window with a ** in front of the name and will also report conflicts in the log file and the scheduler, so that you can decide which version you want to keep and which version you want to update.
+There is a profile option in ViceVersa PRO to 'Synchronize files even if in conflict (synchronization method)'.
+When this option is enabled, ViceVersa PRO will synchronize also file conflicts: it will copy the newer file over the older file and rename the older file into filename_[timestamp]_CONFLICT and keep it in the same folder.

 In one-way sync, files are copied only from a primary location (source) to a secondary location (target) in one direction, but no files are ever copied back to the primary location.
 Replication and Backup (=Mirroring) are one-way sync methods in ViceVersa.
 In two-way sync, ViceVersa copies files in both directions, keeping the two locations in sync with each other.
 Synchronization and Consolidation are two-way sync methods in ViceVersa.
 You might set up a one-way sync to backup your files to the network, for example, where ViceVersa will copy every new files from your computer to the network but never to copy files in the other direction (from the network to your computer).
 When files are deleted from your computer they are also deleted from the network.
 You might set up a two-way sync between a desktop and a laptop computer, for example, where ViceVersa will copy the newest version of any file it finds to the other location, overwriting any older versions of the same file.
 This is a good way to sync if you work with the same files on both computers and want to make sure you always have the most recent version of every file you have worked on, no matter which computer you are using.
 During a two-way sync, ViceVersa will alert you whenever it finds a conflict, which typically occurs when a file has changed in both locations since the last sync.
 Rather than overwrite either of the files that have been updated since the last sync, ViceVersa will show the conflict and you can decide which version to keep.
+There is also a profile option in ViceVersa PRO called 'Synchronize files even if in conflict (synchronization method)'.
+When this option is enabled, ViceVersa PRO will synchronize also file conflicts: it will copy the newer file over the older file and rename the older file into filename_[timestamp]_CONFLICT and keep it in the same folder.

 Yes, when you can "see" the source and target folders using Windows Explorer and you can manually copy/move/delete files between the two machines.
 ViceVersa will have no problem in synchronizing or mirroring the folders.
 The type of connection is not important.
 This includes connections such as LAN, WAN, VPN, Bluetooth and also storage media such as external Hard Disks, Network Disks, USB Disks, Zip Drives, USB Keys, CD-R, CD-RW, DVD, etc.

-The special installer for ViceVersa PRO 2 64-bit can be downloaded here: http://www.tgrmn.com/web/downloads/vvpro64.exe
+The special installer for ViceVersa PRO 64-bit can be downloaded here: http://www.tgrmn.com/web/download.htm

 Backup programs are designed to backup files.
 To "backup files" is to make copies of files (replication) and store them on a separate media to be used in case the primary files are lost or corrupted.
 ViceVersa replication and archive features are designed to create secure backup copies of files and folders.
 Backups are essential for all work.
 For important work, two or three backup sets are advisable.
 To be especially safe, backup sets should be kept in different locations.
 Backup files can be stored compressed and/or encrypted to save space.